At the centre of the Peri-cene project is the international ‘Policy Laboratory’. This is a space for collaborative working on the -

 - governance, both formal, informal and collaborative.

-These 4 themes form the main structure of the '20-questions' template, as seen in the case studies
+These 4 key themes are covered in summary, by the '20-questions' template, in each of the case studies

-The Framework also includes 2 main 'Models' or levels of analysis:
+The Framework also includes 2 main 'Models', different levels of analysis:

 - CAUSAL MODEL: shows (as far as possible) tangible & functional cause-effect problems & responses